m-tedeschi/vim-btw/README.md

 # --- End Vim BTW --- #
 ```
 7. Reload your terminal.
-Vim BTW should be running and will update your status accordingly:
+Vim BTW should be running and will update your status accordingly.
+You can verify that it is running with the following:
 ```
 lsof -c vim-btw
 ```